DragonNiteMC/DragonNiteMC-Lobby/README.md

 # PlayerSettings

-use for replace PlayerOptions from DragonNiteMC
+use for replace PlayerOptions from DragoniteMC

 Functions:
 - MySQL/Yaml Saving